 October 13th: A Menshevik-dominated council, the Soviet of Soldiers’ and Workers’ Deputies, is formed in St Petersburg, with Leon Trotsky appointed vice-chairman.

-October 15th: Witte presents Nicholas II with a draft of the October Revolution, a promise of liberal reforms and an elected Duma.
+October 15th: Witte presents Nicholas II with a draft of the October Manifesto, a promise of liberal reforms and an elected Duma.

 October 17th: Nicholas II signs and promulgates the October Manifesto.
 It is received well but does not quell the unrest.